Original article updated for 2023

 Understand how nofollow, sponsored, & UGC link attributes will impact on SEO

 Four months ago, Google made the big announcement that they will bring significant changes to how "nofollow" link attribute are considered.

 The nofollow link attribute is a value that can be assigned to the rel attribute of an HTML a element, instructing search engines that the hyperlink should not influence the ranking of the link's target in the search engine's index.

-As of 1 March 2020 Google will begin treating nofollow attributes as "hints", meaning they may choose to crawl them after all.
+As of 1 March 2020 Google began treating nofollow attributes as "hints", meaning they may choose to crawl them after all.
 This is all being done to further fight the war against link spamming.

 So which link attribute should you use?